 I do not find this sad.
-It's to be expected.
+It so be expected.
 Torah is not for ill people.
 Help with learning honesty, and accepting the pain of growing up is for ill people.
-Expecting Torah to help w that is illogical and really just silly.
-For the entire application of Torah to help the dishonest and self-absorbed person is dependent on his use of it's ideas in a non-self-centered way in the first place!
+Expecting Torah to help with the is illogical and really just silly.
+For the entire application of Torah to help the dishonest and self-absorbed person is dependent on his use of it is ideas in a non-self-centered way in the first place!